How does the Medicare Part D Initial Deductible work? I use a drug with a $47 copay, but had to pay $390.

 For example, the standard

-plan coverage begins - unless they are enrolled in a Medicare plan that
+plan coverage begins - unless they enrolled in a Medicare plan that

 excludes certain drugs from the plan's deductible (see Example 4,